Aroma-no/hello-world/README.md

 hello world udemy course

 Hello, World!
-Alicia hear.
+Alicia here.
 Excited to learn more about JavaScript.